IainMcManus/iOSCoreLibrary/README.md

 		// TODO - Add any custom handling for deleted, added or modified objects }

+	- (void) prepareForMigration {
+		// TODO - Perform any required changes to the current data before the migration is performed }

 It is very important that when using the library any calls you make using the managed object context are executed on the context's queue.
 To do that use performBlock/performBlockAndWait.
 For example:

     // Synchronously execute code that uses the context